-A fourth patent family licensed from Tufts is directed to electro-optical systems including an array and a plurality of electrodes.
+A third patent family licensed from Tufts is directed to electro-optical systems including an array and a plurality of electrodes.
 This patent family includes one granted U.S. patent.
 The standard patent expiration date for the U.S. patent in this family is February 14, 2023.

-A fifth patent family licensed from Tufts is directed to methods for detecting short nucleic acids.
+A fourth patent family licensed from Tufts is directed to methods for detecting short nucleic acids.
 This patent family includes one pending U.S. patent application.
 The standard patent expiration date for the U.S. patent in this family is May 29, 2039.

-As of February 1, 2021, we owned 24 issued U.S. patents and 22 pending U.S. patent applications, eight granted European patents and three pending European patent applications, nine granted Japanese patents, four granted Chinese patents and one pending Chinese patent application, five granted Canadian patents and one pending Canadian patent application, one granted Australian patent, and two registered Hong Kong patent applications.
+As of February 1, 2022, we owned 27 issued U.S. patents and 17 pending U.S. patent applications, six granted European patents and three pending European patent applications, six granted Japanese patents, four granted Chinese patents and one pending Chinese patent application, three granted Canadian patents and one pending Canadian patent application, two registered Hong Kong patent applications, and one Patent Cooperation Treaty Application.

 A first patent family owned by us is directed to methods for determining a measure of the concentration of analyte molecules or particles in a fluid sample, and in particular to methods for analyte capture on beads, including multiplexing.
-This patent family includes four granted U.S. patents and two pending U.S. patent applications, two granted European patent (nationalized and active in eight countries) and one pending European application, two granted Japanese patents, two granted Chinese patents, and one granted Canadian patent.
+This patent family includes four granted U.S. patents and two pending U.S. patent applications, three granted European patents (nationalized and active in eight countries) and one pending European application, two granted Japanese patents, two granted Chinese patents, and one granted Canadian patent.
 The standard patent expiration date for the U.S. patents in this family is March 24, 2030, and for the non-U.S. patents is March 1, 2031.

 A second patent family owned by us is directed to methods and systems for determining a measure of the concentration of analyte molecules or particles in a fluid sample, and in particular to methods or systems for determining concentration based on either counting or measured intensity (extending the dynamic range).
-This patent family includes four granted U.S. patents and one pending U.S. patent application, one granted European patent (nationalized and active in seven countries), two granted Japanese patents, one granted Chinese patent, and one granted Canadian patent.
+This patent family includes five granted U.S. patents and one pending U.S. patent application, one granted European patent (nationalized and active in seven countries), two granted Japanese patents, one granted Chinese patent, and one granted Canadian patent.
 The standard patent expiration date for the U.S. patents in this family is March 24, 2030, and for the non-U.S. patents is March 1, 2031.